andreyboiv/springMVCApp/README.md

 5. Edit(Update) the characteristics of existing players
 6. Delete the player by identifier
 9. Implement the business logic of calculating the rating of the player
-10. Validating incoming parameters on requests && correctly and dynamically display data on the server
+10. Validating incoming parameters on requests && correctly and dynamically display data

+<b>Technologies:</b>
+1. Maven
+2. Spring
+3. Spring Data JPA
+4. MySQL
+5. Tomcat
+6. JUnit